fnight128/MagpiEM/README.md

 You may choose to read a small number of tomograms initially, to test the software on a small dataset and find good parameters.

-Once you’re happy, choose “read tomograms”.
+Once you’re happy, choose "read tomograms".
 The software will read all tomograms within the file.

 ## Setting Cleaning Parameters
 The parameters used for cleaning will vary based on the system.
 MagpiEM can calculate these parameters directly, for ease of use.
 Locate a good lattice within the uncleaned tomogram which appears in white.
 Click two adjacent particles, and the parameters between those will be printed above the diagram.